Loading

 Auto Starter

-Missing or empty .c file? c-runner creates it with Hello World starter code and runs it immediately.
+Missing or empty .c or .cpp file? c-runner creates it with Hello World starter code and runs it immediately.

 05